 Heat waves and record high temperatures present one primary challenge for people: how is it possible to stay cool?
 This proves more difficult if there is no air conditioning.
 To avoid rolling blackouts, some cities or counties advise people with air conditioning units to use more eco-friendly temperatures.
 That’s fine and great, but not everyone has functioning AC, or some people want to simply save energy and money by avoiding AC usage.

-It’s estimated that roughly 20 million people experienced the most recent heatwave in the Pacific Northwest in June 2021.
 With record high temperatures of 105-115º F, it’s very easy to feel uncomfortable all the time.
 Not to mention, going outside seems like an impossible task.
 The heat from the cement seems to warm your feet through the soles of your shoes.
 Opening windows may not even let in a refreshing breeze.
 Occasionally, in fact, it may feel more like opening an oven door, depending on where you live.

 To help people beat the summer heat without air conditioning, use the following tips and tricks.
 You may find that hot and sticky summer days and nights become more bearable, refreshing even.
 Let us know if they work for you in the comments below.

 Cold Compresses Keep You Cool

 If the heat is getting to you, apply a few cold compresses or ice packs to key areas on the body.
 When you feel overheated, apply ice packs to the back of the neck, lower back, and wrists.
 Do not apply ice packs or ice directly to the skin, as it can result in ice burn.
 Place a thin layer of cloth between the cold and your skin, preferably an old shirt or something of that nature.
 It’s also beneficial to take a cold shower to cool down, especially before bed.